Facts on Animal Bites

 - Wounded extremities should be immobilized and elevated.

 - Puncture wounds and bites are usually not sutured (stitched) unless they involve the face.

 - Oral antibiotics are usually recommended to prevent infection.
-If infection develops, continue antibiotics for at least five days after all signs of infection have cleared.
+If an infection develops, continue antibiotics for at least five days after all signs of infection have cleared.
 Check for drug allergy prior to starting any antibiotic.
-Some antibiotics can cause increased sensitivity to the sun, so a sunscreen should be used (at least SPF 15).
+Some antibiotics can cause increased sensitivity to the sun, so sunscreen should be used (at least SPF 15).

 - Pain may be relieved with 1-2 tablets of acetaminophen 325-500 mg (Tylenol) pain relievers every four hours and/or 1-2 tablets of ibuprofen 200 mg (Motrin, Advil) every six to eight hours.

 When to Seek Medical Care

 - All land animal bite wounds require medical attention.

 - A doctor should be consulted about treatment, wound care, and need for rabies prophylaxis or antibiotics.

 Health Solutions From Our Sponsors

 MescapeReference.
 Animal Bites.